singhsunnyqc/GenAI-Financial-QA-Bot-With-RAG-Architecture/README.md

 - Works with Python3.13.1
 - Add your own OpenAPI key in env file
-- run `streamlint run app.py` to start the bot
+- run `streamlint run src/app.py` to start the bot

+## Responsible AI Features

+- Explainibility (Every bot response has a link to source)
+- Prevent hallucinations using system prompt